Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	- Move the `d3d9.dll` and `dxvk.conf` from the `1.10.3` folder into `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`, selecting `Replace` when prompted.

 ### <p align="center"> ![Disabling DXVK Cache Storage](https://github.com/user-attachments/assets/2cc79209-9690-4c95-9cc0-e9c83d6927df) </p>
+> :::tip Why?
-> :::tip DXVK Cache Storage is known to cause memory related crashes.
+> DXVK Cache Storage is known to cause memory related crashes.
 This step disables the creation of the DXVK cache.

 - Press the `windows button`.
 - Type `Env` in the search bar and click `Edit the system environmental variables`.